-How to write a resume if you have little work experience.
+How to write a resume with no work experience.

-You can still create an effective resume even if you have a limited amount of work experience.
+You can still create an effective resume even if you have no work experience or a limited amount of it.
 Focus on other sections of the resume, such as your education, skills, and achievements.
 Highlight anything that shows you are a good candidate for the job.
 For example, if you have volunteer experience or internships, be sure to include those.
 You can also list any relevant coursework, student projects, or professional certifications you have completed.

 If you have little actual experience, it’s important to show that you are a motivated and capable individual ready to learn and grow in the workforce.
 The sections that you should include in a resume are: